 Start by looking at point 1 through the studio camera, aligning it in the centre of image.
 If you are using the Auto-Align kit center the tip of the cone.
-The closer to the centre of the image you are when you add the observation the better the calibration will be.
-You do not need to observe the points in any order, provided you add the observation when you are pointing at the corresponding point X.
+The closer to the centre of the image you are when you press

+"Pt X: Add" the better the calibration will be.
+You do not need to observe the points in any order, provided you press "Pt X: Add" when you are pointing at the corresponding point X.

-Then click into the Obs field next to Pt 1 to add that observation of point 1 to the system.
+Then click Pt 1: Add to add that observation of point 1 to the system.
 The number should increment if successful.

-Note: If there is a problem, for instance you pressed the wrong point or the point was not in the centre of the image, press the X icon button to the left of it to delete the last point observation.
+If there is a problem, for instance you pressed the wrong point or the point was not in the centre of the image, press the Del Last button to the left of it to delete the last point observation.
 The number should decrement.

-From same camera position now look at point 2, center it and click into the Obs field next to Pt 2
+From same camera position now look at point 2, center it and click Pt 2: Add.

-From same camera position now look at point 3, center it and click into the Obs field next to Pt 3
+From same camera position now look at point 3, center it and click Pt 3: Add.